-These languages allow you to:
+Graph query languages allow users to:

 Let’s take a closer look at some of the most widely used graph query languages: